ffalt/xlsx-extract/README.md

 - publish to npm
 - docu for command-line tool xlsxe
 - docu for XLSX.utils
-- test & docu for cell callback
+- docu for formats callback